Amazon Echo Show: Security

 In November 2019, a security research team in the Pwn2Own hacking contest hacked into an Amazon Echo Show 5.
 They did so by hacking into the "patch gap" that meshed older software patched onto other platforms, as the smart screen used an old version of Chromium.
 The security team exploited the code using "an integer overflow JavaScript bug to hijack the device while it was connected to a malicious WiFi network."
 The bug allowed them to take "full control" of the device.
 The team shared the findings with Amazon, which said it was investigating the hack, and would take "appropriate steps."

-In 2025, community developer R0rt1z2 published methods for unlocking the bootloader and installing a custom recovery (TWRP) on the first-generation Amazon Echo Show 5 (codename checkers) and Amazon Echo Show 8 (codename crown).
+In 2025, a community developer published methods for unlocking the bootloader and installing a custom recovery (TWRP) on the first-generation Amazon Echo Show 5 (codename checkers) and Amazon Echo Show 8 (codename crown).
 The work, hosted on developer forums and accompanied by publicly available source code, describes exploit-based procedures and warns of a significant risk of device bricking.

 The published procedure describes two exploit variants: a user-facing method that leverages the device's fastboot interface (intended for functional devices) and a second, lower-level method that abuses the device bootrom (BROM/USBDL) path.
 The latter method only works on units manufactured in 2019, as Amazon disabled BROM USBDL access on later hardware revisions; it is principally useful for recovering bricked units or devices that cannot be updated to a vulnerable firmware version.

 Additionally, unofficial builds of LineageOS 18.1 (based on Android 11) were released in 2025 for both devices.
 These community ROMs replace the stock Fire OS firmware and allow the devices to function more like conventional Android tablets.